 The resource consists of the manuscript collections of the National Library of Scotland relating to South Asian history between 1615 and 1947 and cover material on India, Pakistan, Sri Lanka, Afghanistan, Malaysia, and Singapore.
 Types of resources include diaries, journals, private as well as official papers, letters, sketches, paintings, and other original documents related to Indian history and literature.
 Sources include the East India Company, government documents, and papers of British military officers and civil servants in India.

 Tracks the development of the modern, western world through the lens of trade and wealth.
-Include books, serials, pamphlets, essays and more sourced from leading collections at major libraries around the world [dates vary]
+Includes books, serials, pamphlets, essays and more sourced from leading collections at major libraries around the world [dates vary]

 Digitized public domain media periodicals and online access to the histories of cinema, broadcasting, and recorded sound.
 [1905-1973]